 The concept of a peopleOS is admittedly a bit marmite.
 Some people are instinctively intrigued, for others it sounds suspiciously like the latest consultancy jargon…

 But whatever your initial reaction, stick with me… this blog explains what we mean by a peopleOS and by the end of it you’ll have a completely new perspective on how to approach culture and people management in scale-up companies.

 Let’s start with something familiar

 A car is a system.
 The point of a car is that all the components work together to get you from A to B, quickly, safely and comfortably.
 If a component breaks, then the car doesn’t work as well or it stops working altogether.

-As a driver of the car, the components in themselves aren’t really that useful to you.
+As the driver of the car, the components in themselves aren’t really that useful to you.
+You’re interested in the performance of the car.
 You’re not particularly bothered about how fancy your crankshaft is.
-Whether you’ve got a top of the range camshaft.
-Or high performing spark plugs.
-These things are only really useful to you in so far as they fit into the overall system of the car.
+Whether you’ve got a top of the range drivetrain.
+Or swanky spark plugs.
+These things only really matter in so far as they fit into the overall system of the car.